salesforce/scv-connector-base/README.md

 ### Submitting to p4

  - The following command generates a default CL in perforce.
-It generates 3 html files (configs), connector (minified and non-minified) and streams (minified and non minified).
+It generates 3 html files (configs), and the connector (minified and non-minified).
  ```
  gulp p4edit
  ```